Ruidiaz/AddUsersToSecurityGroup/README.md

 3. Now we have surname in one column and firstname in a different one.
 In order to combine them... =(C1&"."&B1)
    a) Source: https://support.office.com/en-us/article/Combine-text-from-two-or-more-cells-into-one-cell-81ba0946-ce78-42ed-b3c3-21340eb164a6

-4. Create a .csv file (from excel) with 2 columns; AD Name and Security Group Access Profile - See
+4. Create a .csv file (from excel) with 2 columns; AD Name and Security Group Access Profile and name it "AddUsers.csv"
+  - See AddUsers.csv attached.

-***Please see this case scenario is when receiving the list of users listed as SURNAME Firstname
+*Please see this case scenario is when receiving the list of users listed as SURNAME Firstname

-***Attention with the AD Security Name in the csv as it needs to be the "Group Name(pre-Windows 2000)"
+**Attention with the AD Security Name in the csv as it needs to be the "Group Name(pre-Windows 2000)"

+***Do not forget to save AddUsers.csv in the same location as your .ps1 script